TestingDocs.com

 Java Arithmetic Operators

-Java arithmetic operators are symbols that are used in arithmetic calculations in programs.
-The operators are binary and require two operands to perform the calculations.
+Java arithmetic operators are symbols used in arithmetic calculations in programs.
+They are binary and require two operands to perform the calculations.

 Arithmetic Operators